API Reference

 • percentage: is the percentage of records that have the value.
 For calculating the percentage only non-null values are considered.

-• Confidence(field: String!, caseSensitive: Boolean): Float describes the probability of having the one truly correct value for the provided path.
+• confidence(field: String!, caseSensitive: Boolean): Float describes the probability of having the one truly correct value for the provided path.
 The resulting value is a float ranging from 0 to 1 representing a percentage.
 Null values are ignored in the calculation.
 Returns null if all values are null.

 • average(field: String!): Float: Returns the average value of the provided numeric field.